conan-io/docs/integrations/cross_platform/android.rst

 .. code-block:: bash

-  conan install conanfile.txt -pr:h=default -pr:b=android
+  conan install conanfile.txt -pr:b=default -pr:h=android

 Where ``android`` is one of the profiles listed above.